alhemicar/minja-kolundzija-fatcat-task/README.md

 in the list, ensure that the following keys are displayed:
 ***id***, ***name***, ***email***, ***dateOfBirth***, and ***phone***.

+@minja
+This was an easy task.
+Fetch from API and display in ul with li elements.
+I added interfaces for the data that is being fetched and displayed and loading when the data is being fetched.
+Also there is an issue with this read file and word file, since there is no date of birth.

 ### Create a Form Generator Component